OMDoc/OMDoc.github.io/FAQ.md

 ##How do I edit an OMDoc document?
 You have the choice of either

-* use the semantic wiki [SWiM](http://kwarc.info/project/swim/), which can import and export OMDoc files, and access files in Subversion repositories
-- using a general-purpose editor to edit the straight OMDoc representation in ASCII.
+*  using a general-purpose editor to edit the straight OMDoc representation in ASCII.
 Emacs supports this with ```nxml-mode``` is a general XML mode that supports RelaxNG schemata.
 There is also a dedicated OMDoc mode that needs some love and affection.
 * a specialized XML development environment like  [XML Spy](http://www.xmlspy.com)